TOP THINGS TO DO IN ZAGREB IN 2 DAYS

 Visit the Cathedral

-Close to the Colac Market is the Zagreb Cathedral – officially named Zagreb Cathedral of the Blessed Virgin Mary’s Assumption – a must-visit on any Zagreb itinerary.
+Close to the Colac Market is the Zagreb Cathedral – officially named Zagreb Cathedral of the Blessed Virgin Mary’s Assumption – a must-see.

-It is the tallest building in Croatia and is located on the Kaptol Square – but you can see it from afar because of its twin, 108-meter-high (354 ft) spires.
-The Cathedral has been there since the 11th century, though it was severely damaged several times – the last big restoration took place in the late 19th century.
+It is the tallest building in Croatia and is located on the Kaptol Square.
+But you can see it from afar because of its twin, 108-meter-high (354 ft) spires.
+The Cathedral has been there since the 11th century, though it was severely damaged a few times – the last big restoration took place in the late 19th century.

 Stroll Tkalčićeva Street

-This pretty street is a must-visit place.
-Vibrant and full of restaurants and small shops, it is trendy amongst visitors.
+This pretty street is vibrant and full of restaurants and small shops and it is populat amongst visitors.
 But don’t just sit down in one of the restaurants – make sure to look at the colorful houses behind the bars and shops.

 Here you’ll also find the statue of Mary Juric Zagorka, a famous Zagreb journalist.